-YESTERDAY morning, Madame Duval again sent me to Mr. Branghton's, attended by M. DuBois, to make some party for the evening; because she had had the vapors the preceding day, from staying at home.
+Y ESTERDAY morning, Madame Duval again fent me to Mr. Branghton's, attended by M. Du Bois, to make fome E 6 party party for the evening; because she had had the vapours the preceding day, from staying at home.

-As I entered the shop, I perceived the unfortunate North Briton seated in a corner, with a book in his hand.
-He cast his melancholy eyes up as we came in, and, I believe, immediately recollected my face, for he started and changed color.
+As I entered the shop, I perceived the unfortunate North Briton, seated in a corner, with a book in his hand.
+He cast his melancholy eyes up, as we came in, and, I believe, immediately recollected my face, for he started and changed colour.
 I delivered Madame Duval's message to Mr. Branghton; who told me I should find Polly up stairs, but that the others were gone out.

 Up stairs, therefore, I went; and seated on a window, with Mr. Brown at her side, sat Miss Polly.
-I felt a little awkward at disturbing them, and much more so at their behaviour afterwards; for, as soon as the common inquiries were over, Mr. Brown grew so fond and so foolish, that I was extremely disgusted.
-Polly, all the time, only rebuked him with, "La, now, Mr. Brown! do be quiet, can't you?-you should not behave so before company.-Why, now, what will Miss think of me?"-while her looks plainly showed not merely the pleasure but the pride which she took in his caresses.

-I did not, by any means, think it necessary to punish myself by witnessing their tenderness; and, therefore, telling then I would see if Miss Branghton were returned home, I soon left them, and again descended into the shop.
+I felt a little awkward at disturbing them, and much more so, at their behaviour afterwards: for, as soon as the common enquiries were over, Mr. Brown grew so fond, and so foolish, that I was extremely disgusted.
+Polly, all the time, only rebuked him with "La, now, Mr. Brown, do be quiet, can't you?-you should not behave so before company.-Why now what will Miss think of me?"-while her looks plainly shewed not merely the pleasure, but the pride which she took in his caresses.
+I did not, by any means, think it necessary to punish myself by witnessing their tenderness, and, therefore, telling them I would would fee if Miss Branghton were returned home, I foon left them, and again descended into the shop.

-"So, Miss, you've come again," said Mr. Branghton; "what, I suppose, you've a mind to sit a little in the shop, and see how the world goes; hay, Miss?"

-I made no answer; and M. Du Bois instantly brought me a chair.
+" So, Miss, you've come again," said Mr. Branghton, "what, I fuppose, you've a mind to fit a little in the shop, and fee how the world goes, hay, Mis?
+I made no answer; and M. Du Bois inflantly brought me a chair.

-The unhappy stranger, who had risen at my entrance, again seated himself; and, though his head leaned towards his book, I could not help observing that his eyes were most intently and earnestly turned towards me.
+The unhappy ftranger, who had rifen at my entrance, again feated himfelf; and, though his head leant towards his book, I could not help observing, that his eyes were most intently and earnestly turned towards me.
 M. Du Bois, as well as his broken English would allow him, endeavoured to entertain us, till the return of Miss Branghton and her brother.